Hesperia, California: Municipal

 As of 2025, Allison Lee is the mayor of the city, with Cameron Gregg as the mayor pro tem.
 The other three council members are Chris Ochoa, Brigit Bennington, and Josh Pullen.

 According to the city's 2010 Comprehensive Annual Financial Report, the city's various funds had $92.1 million in revenues, $98.7 million in expenditures, $520.5 million in total assets, $284.5 million in total liabilities, and $44.4 million in cash and investments.

-The structure of the management and coordination of city services is: